haskell/containers/docs/map.rst

     Map.unionWith :: Ord k => (v -> v -> v) -> Map k v -> Map k v -> Map k v
     Map.unionWith f l r = ...

-:haddock_short:`Data.Map.Strict#union` returns a map containing all entries that are keyed in either of the two maps.
+:haddock_short:`/Data.Map.Strict#union` returns a map containing all entries that are keyed in either of the two maps.
 If the same key appears in both maps, the value is determined by calling ``f`` passing in the left and right value (`set union <https://en.wikipedia.org/wiki/Union_(set_theory)>`_).